-- DMR will be chosen as part of the harvest specifications process - Trade-offs in sampling priorities for other species - Incentive for unobserved vessels to fish differently than observed vessels and would influence NMFS' ability to estimate sablefish discards - Voluntary discards can only be based on a portion of the IFQ sector but apply to whole IFQ program when determining new ICAs for fixed gear fishery and the resulting TAC. - Limited enforceability - Negligible impacts on sablefish stock - Increased flexibility, potential slight improvements in revenue for sablefish IFQ harvesters - Potentially decreased ABCs/TAC due to increased uncertainty
+- DMR will be chosen as part of the annual harvest specifications process - Trade-offs in sampling priorities for other species - Discards estimated based on fish tickets and observer data - Potential for observer bias - Voluntary discards can only be based on a portion of the IFQ sector (observed sector) but apply to whole IFQ program when determining new ICAs for fixed gear fishery and the resulting TAC. - Limited enforceability - Negligible impacts on sablefish stock - Increased flexibility, potential slight improvements in revenue for sablefish IFQ harvesters - Potential reductions from maxABC due to increased uncertainty

-Clarifications from Council
+Clarifications from and action for the Council

+- May select a PPA at this time

 - If Alt 2 option 1 is no longer feasible, could be removed and no further analysis of that option needed

 - Inclusion of CDQ in any further motion

-- Consider Council decision points in motion:
+- Consider Council decision points in motion

 - Careful release requirements?

 - Escape mechanism requirement?